YottaDB/YDBTest/README.md

 sudo chown -R $user.gtc $user
 ```

-# Running a test
+## Running a test
-To run a test make sure that the shell is tcsh and source .cshrc-int with `s`
+To run a test make sure that the shell is `tcsh` and source `.cshrc-int` with `s`

-Run a test by using `gtmtest`, the following arguments are needed to run the gtmtest properly
+Run a test by using `gtmtest`.
+The following arguments are needed to run the gtmtest properly:

-1. `-s`: Calls a specific test version's gtmtest.csh
+1. `-s`: Calls a specific test version's `gtmtest.csh`
 2. `-t`: Tells the test system to run a specific test
 3. `-st`: An optional argument that will run a specific subtest
 4. `-replic`: An optional argument that runs the test with replication turned on